Signs of a Bad Contractor

 "Shady" or untrustworthy contractors can cost homeowners a lot of money.
 By protecting yourself from the start, you are minimizing the risk that you will have to deal with subpar project completion.
-Here are some signs of a bad contractor that you need to be aware of:
+Below are some signs of a bad contractor that you need to be aware of.

-- The contractor tries to bypass permits: If the contractor is willing to take the chance on not getting the proper permits, what else will they try to skirt?
+If the contractor is willing to take the chance of not getting the proper permits, what else will they try to skirt?
 Permits are important because they provide a record of the work and some measure of oversight with inspections during the project.

 There are times when a shady contractor will appear legitimate during the bidding process.
 If you fall victim to one, you do have legal options that you can explore.